JJ/granada-off/text/geekery.md

 >That bus stop is by a park, just in case there is a nerd glut the particular moment you ride the bus and they stop somewhere else.

-The main hall is graced by a big [IBM System/3 mainframe], together with all its peripherals: disk drum, data entry console, all the rest.
+The main hall is graced by a big [IBM System/3 mainframe](https://en.wikipedia.org/wiki/IBM_System/3), together with all its peripherals: disk drum, data entry console, all the rest.
 But it did not belong to the University, but to some pioneering computing company in Granada called *Centro de Cálculo de Granada* and eventually
+[Indesa, which went belly up](http://www.einforma.com/servlet/app/prod/DATOS_DE/EMPRESA/INDESA-INFORMATICA-SA-C_QTE4MDEzMzkx_de-GRANADA.html) sometime in the early nineties, when the web was coming up and when computing was something you did in computing shops, not at home or in a bracelet.
+That is, you needed to have your payroll computed, take it there.
+Or if you are an architect and needed your structures checked so that the building does not fall off.
+The name computing services received back then, "Computing centre", is a witness to this kind of thing.
+You took your computing jobs to the centre, and actually when I was doing my degree you had to submit your program to a central queue and you got the result in a continuous paper listing in drawers once it was finished.
+Computing literally meant walking back and forth, which I guess was good for us.
+Now we have gone full circle, and it is the computer you have in your pocket the one that makes you walk by counting your steps and complaining if you do not make your 10K daily limit.

+The
-[Indesa, which went belly up](http://www.einforma.com/servlet/app/prod/DATOS_DE/EMPRESA/INDESA-INFORMATICA-SA-C_QTE4MDEzMzkx_de-GRANADA.html) sometime in the early nineties, when the web was coming up.
-The history of this company, along with the whole history of computing in Granada, has yet to be written, but the Wikipedia says that this particular model was discontinued in 1985.
+history of this company, along with the whole history of computing in Granada, has yet to be written.
+Which is a pity, because it probably will never be.
+Google does not tell much about it, and these pioneers of computing in the city will be all but forgotten in a generation.

+However, that is not the case for the aforementioned computer: the Wikipedia says that this particular model was introduced in 1969 and discontinued in 1985.
 I can assume it has been gutted for parts, since
 [processors and other parts can fetch several dozens euros in eBay](http://www.ebay.es/itm/IBM-5203-04N6698-500MHz-4-Way-RS64-III-SMP-4MB-L2-Proc-for-7026-M80-pSeries-/271294722087).
 With exactly the same height and color-coordinated, you would say it is part of the same thing, and I am not sure it was not, there is a Digital RA82 disk drive.
 This disk had all of 622Megabytes, that is, it could store 150 songs or so, much less than your current phone.
-And it costed, well, a lot.
+And it could set you back, well, a lot.
 You can still buy it for several hundred dollars in, where else, eBay.
+I do not know if it works today, but they would make a great prop for a practical joke for freshmen, if only we could rig an Arduino or some other thing and make its light blink and do a bit of beeping and booping.

 These old computers, besides, had a quality that new computers do not have.
 They are big and they can be used to support other things.

 >Lots of possible decorations were lost when *big head* monitors gave
 >way to new, flat ones.
 Where did the flowerpot go?